The KJV Audio Bible

 Friday Apr 18, 2025

-God's Call to Abram (verses 1-3): God commands Abram to leave his country, his relatives, and his father's house to go to a land that God will show him.
-God promises to make Abram into a great nation, bless him, make his name great, and make him a blessing to others.
-God further promises to bless those who bless Abram and curse those who curse him, declaring that all peoples on earth will be blessed through him.
+God's Call to Abram (Verses 1-3): God commanded Abram to leave his country, his relatives, and his father's house to go to a land that God would show him.
+God promised to make Abram into a great nation, bless him, make his name great, and make him a blessing to others.
+God further promised to bless those who blessed Abram and curse those who cursed him, declaring that all people on earth would be blessed through him.

-Abram's Journey (verses 4-9): At 75 years old, Abram obeys God's call and departs from Haran with his wife Sarai, his nephew Lot, and all their servants and possessions.
-They travel to Canaan, where God appears to Abram and promises to give this land to his descendants.
-Abram builds altars to the Lord at Shechem and Bethel before continuing his journey toward the Negev.
+Abram's Journey (Verses 4-9): At 75 years old, Abram obeyed God's call and departed from Haran with his wife Sarai, his nephew Lot, and all their servants and possessions.
+They traveled to Canaan, where God appeared to Abram and promised to give this land to his descendants.
+Abram built altars to the Lord at Shechem and Bethel before continuing his journey toward the Negev.

-Abram in Egypt (verses 10-20): A severe famine strikes Canaan, forcing Abram to seek refuge in Egypt.
-Fearing that the Egyptians might kill him to take his beautiful wife Sarai, Abram instructs her to say she is his sister (she was his half-sister).
-As anticipated, Pharaoh's officials notice Sarai's beauty and take her into Pharaoh's palace, while Pharaoh rewards Abram with livestock and servants.
-But, God afflicts Pharaoh and his household with serious diseases because of Sarai.
-When Pharaoh discovers the truth, he confronts Abram, returns Sarai, and orders them to leave Egypt.
+Abram in Egypt (Verses 10-20): A severe famine struck Canaan, forcing Abram to seek refuge in Egypt.
+Fearing that the Egyptians might kill him to take his beautiful wife Sarai, Abram instructed her to say she was his sister (she was his half-sister).
+As anticipated, Pharaoh's officials noticed Sarai's beauty and took her into Pharaoh's palace, while Pharaoh rewarded Abram with livestock and servants.
+But, God afflicted Pharaoh and his household with serious diseases because of Sarai.
+When Pharaoh discovered the truth, he confronted Abram, returned Sarai, and ordered them to leave Egypt.

 Genesis 13